 And some actions are performed automatically.
 Rather than waiting for you to adjust the temperature, the system could do it automatically via predefined rules.
-And rather than just call you to alert you of an intruder, the IoT system could also ternet of Things notify relevant automatically authorities.
+And rather than just call you to alert you of an intruder, the IoT system could also automatically notify relevant authorities.